thosgood/this-weeks-finds/markdown/151-200/week182.md

 Unfortunately, to describe the answer - even a little teeny part of the answer - I need to turn up the math level a notch.

-For starters we can consider the fundamental group π~1~(M).
-But this is hard to relate to differential geometry, so we will immediately water it down by picking an algebraic group G and looking at homomorphisms of π~1~(M) into G. These are basically the same thing as flat G-bundles over M, so it\'s easier to see how M being a complex manifold affects things.
-We can even be sneaky and study this for all G at once by forming a group Π~1~(M) called the \"proalgebraic completion\" of π~1~(M).
-This is a proalgebraic group - an inverse limit of algebraic groups - which contains π~1~(M) and has the property that any homomorphism from π~1~(M) into an algebraic group G extends uniquely to a proalgebraic group homomorphism from Π~1~(M) to G.
+For starters we can consider the fundamental group π_1(M).
+But this is hard to relate to differential geometry, so we will immediately water it down by picking an algebraic group G and looking at homomorphisms of π_1(M) into G. These are basically the same thing as flat G-bundles over M, so it's easier to see how M being a complex manifold affects things.
+We can even be sneaky and study this for all G at once by forming a group Π_1(M) called the "proalgebraic completion" of π_1(M).
+This is a proalgebraic group - an inverse limit of algebraic groups - which contains π_1(M) and has the property that any homomorphism from π_1(M) into an algebraic group G extends uniquely to a proalgebraic group homomorphism from Π_1(M) to G.

-It\'s nice to ask what extra structure Π~1~(M) gets when M is a complex manifold, because this question has a nice answer.
+It's nice to ask what extra structure Π_1(M) gets when M is a complex manifold, because this question has a nice answer.

 To get ready for how nice the answer is, first go back to plain old abelian Hodge theory.
-Note that making the cohomology of M bigraded gives an obvious way for the algebraic group C\*, the nonzero complex numbers, to act on the cohomology.
-The reason is that for each integer there\'s a representation of C\* where the number z acts as multiplication by z^n^, so gradings are just another way of talking about C\* actions.
-Since the cohomology of M is automatically graded, putting *another* grading on it amounts to letting C\* act on it.
+Note that making the cohomology of M bigraded gives an obvious way for the algebraic group C*, the nonzero complex numbers, to act on the cohomology.
+The reason is that for each integer there's a representation of C* where the number z acts as multiplication by z^n, so gradings are just another way of talking about C* actions.
+Since the cohomology of M is automatically graded, putting *another* grading on it amounts to letting C* act on it.

-So in plain old Hodge theory, the answer to \"What extra structure does the cohomology of M get when M is complex?\" is:
+So in plain old Hodge theory, the answer to "What extra structure does the cohomology of M get when M is complex?" is:

-\"It gets an action of C\*!\"
+"It gets an action of C*!"

-And it turns out that in nonabelian Hodge theory, the answer to \"What extra structure does Π~1~(M) get when M is complex?\" is:
+And it turns out that in nonabelian Hodge theory, the answer to "What extra structure does Π_1(M) get when M is complex?" is:

-\"It gets an action of C\*!\"
+"It gets an action of C*!"

 This is incredibly cool, but the story goes a lot further.
-The fundamental group is just the beginning; you can do something similar for the higher homotopy groups - but it\'s a lot more subtle.
+The fundamental group is just the beginning; you can do something similar for the higher homotopy groups - but it's a lot more subtle.
 In fact, you can do something similar directly to the homotopy type of M!
-When M is a compact complex manifold, there\'s a homotopy type called the
-\"schematization of M\" whose fundamental group is Π~1~(M) - and there\'s an action of C\* on this homotopy type!
+When M is a compact complex manifold, there's a homotopy type called the "schematization of M" whose fundamental group is Π_1(M) - and there's an action of C* on this homotopy type!

-By the way, when M is a compact Kaehler manifold the action of C\* on its cohomology extends to a natural action of SL(2,C), as explained in Wells\' book.
+By the way, when M is a compact Kaehler manifold the action of C* on its cohomology extends to a natural action of SL(2,C), as explained in Wells' book.
 I wonder if SL(2,C) acts on the schematization of M?

 I learned about most of this fancy stuff from an incredibly lucid talk by Bertrand Toen.
 Unfortunately there seems to be no video of his talk,